JustJordanT/jts-website/pages/posts/working_with_loops_in_go.md

 #### Infinite Loops

-You can create an infinite loop by omitting the initialization, condition, and post statements.
+In the world of go we don't have a `while` loop; but we can create an infinite loop by omitting the initialization, condition, and post statements.
 Use caution when creating infinite loops, as they can lead to program hangs if not controlled properly.
 For example:

 ```go
 for {